tsiensesvendomingos/configure-ad/README.md

 <br />

 <p>
-Check back at Client-1 to see if the ping succeeded.
+Back at the Client-1 VM, we should see that if enabled correctly, the pings succeeded.
 </p>
 <p>
 <img src="https://i.imgur.com/aina7fg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>